mgpirmal/Portfolio_Reloaded/README.md

 # Portfolio Reloaded

 Welcome to Portfolio Reloaded.
-Here you can my professional Web Developer Portfoilio.
-You can learn a few things about me as well as gain my contact information for career offers.
+Here you can read my professional Web Developer Portfoilio.
+You can learn a few things about me as well add my contact information for career offers.

 <img href="assets/Index2.png">